 To continue the example, let’s assume that back injuries are the biggest safety problem in the business right now.
 Reducing incidents of back injuries by 80% is now our measurable business result target.

-What do employees have to DO in order to achieve the targeted result?
-What will the necessary behavior change look like when observed within the operation.
+What do employees have to DO to achieve the targeted result?
+What will the necessary behavior change look like when observed within the operation?
 You will again likely have to challenge your stakeholders to get specific when it comes to your goal.
 Break down the steps necessary to be successful in the selected topic.

-In our safety example, you might determine that employees must perform the following actions to reduce back injuries when lifting:
+In our safety example, you might decide that employees must perform the following actions to reduce back injuries when lifting:

-What do employees have to know in order to execute the required behaviors?
-This provides you with the opportunity to separate need-to-know from nice-to-know information to keep your training focused on the end result.
-Nice-to-know information can eventually be made available on-demand, but your microlearning content will focus on just the critical knowledge required to execute the identified behaviors.
+What do employees have to KNOW to execute the required behaviors?
+Isolating this part provides you with the opportunity to separate need-to-know from nice-to-know information to keep your training focused on the result.
+Nice-to-know information can eventually be made available on demand, but your microlearning content will focus on just the critical knowledge required to execute the identified behaviors.

 To execute a safe lift, employees must:

-Now you can make a content decision.
-What is the best way to share the required knowledge in order to enable behavior change and ultimately achieve the targeted result?
+Now you’re ready to make a content decision.
+What’s the best way to share the required knowledge to drive behavior change and, ultimately, achieve the targeted result?
 You should be open to a variety of content format options rather than defaulting to a traditional course.